kpasad/Advanced-Lane-Finding/README.md

 	* Combining the edges dected by various methods
 4. Undistortion using the pre-calculated distortion and calibration matrix
 5. Perspective transformation

-I used a combination of color and gradient thresholds to generate a binary image (thresholding steps at lines # through # in `another_file.py`).
+The pipeleine is implemented in the file adv_lane_find.py, in the function `pipeline()` I used a combination of color and gradient thresholds to generate a binary image (thresholding steps at lines #136 through #149 in `adv_lane_find.py`).
 A couple of examples of binary thresholding are below
 ![alt text][image_bin_thresh_1]
 ![alt text][image_bin_thresh_2]

-#### 3. Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.

-After binary image conversion, we perform the un-distortion by reusing the camera distortion matrix calculated beforehand.
-A perspective transformation converts the image into a bird-eye view.
+After binary image conversion, we perform the un-distortion by reusing the camera distortion matrix calculated beforehand. calibrate.py must have been run earlier and the calibration matirx , stored in a pickled formated with file name dist_parms.p .A perspective transformation converts the image into a bird-eye view.
 Perspective transformation requires the source point locations in pixels and the destination points (in pixels) where the source points are maped.
 Based on this information the openCV functioncv2.getPerspectiveTransform()computes a transformation matrix.
 The cv2.warpPerspective() then applies this transformation to the un-distroted image.
 See the function corners_unwrap().
 We choose the src and destination  point as below.
 Other combinations would have worked fine as well.

-We use 2 kinds of gradient thresholds:
-Along the X axis.
-Directional gradient with thresholds of 30 and 90 degrees.
-This is done since the lane lines are more or less vertical.
-We then apply the following color thresholds:
-R & G channel thresholds so that yellow lanes are detected well.
-L channel threshold so that we don't take into account edges generated due to shadows.
-S channel threshold since it does a good job of separating out white & yellow lanes.

 | Source        | Destination   |
 |:-------------:|:-------------:|